ysig/GraKeL/dev/_sources/classes.rst.txt

 API Reference
 =============

-This is the class and function reference of grakel.
+This is the class and function reference of **grakel**.
-..
-Please refer to the :ref:`full user guide <user_guide>` for further details, as the class and
-.. function raw specifications may not be enough to give full guidelines on their
-.. uses.
-..
-For reference on concepts repeated across the API, see :ref:`glossary`.
+In order for the user to understand how to use the **grakel** project and how it works we suggest him to read :ref:`user_manual` section.

 :mod:`grakel.graph`: Graph class with its utility functions
 ===========================================================